Preventing and Detecting Attacks Involving 3CX Desktop App

 |Compromised 3CX Application File Indicators||F6669||macOS, Windows|

 |Web Reputation Services Detection for Compromised 3CX Application||F6670||macOS, Windows|

 |Suspicious Web Access of Possible Compromised 3CX Application||F6673||Windows|

 |Suspicious DNS Query of Possible Compromised 3CX Application||F6672||Windows|

-Trend Micro Malware Detection Patterns for Endpoint, Servers (Apex One, Worry-Free Business Security Services, Worry-Free Business Security Standard/Advanced, Deep Security with anti-malware, among others), Mail, and Gateway (Cloud App Security, ScanMail for Exchange, IMSVA):
+Trend Micro Malware Detection Patterns for Endpoint, Servers (Apex One, Worry-Free Business Security Services, Worry-Free Business Security Standard/Advanced, Deep Security with anti-malware, amongst others), Mail, and Gateway (Cloud App Security, ScanMail for Exchange, IMSVA):

 - Starting with Trend Micro Smart Scan Pattern (cloud-based) TBL 21474.200.40, known trojanized versions of this application are being detected as Trojan Win64.DEEFFACE.A.